mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 choice but to rebel.
 They have no idea how to fi ght a modern war
 - they want to hire mercenaries to train them and help them.

-Referee’s InformationReferee’s Information
+Referee's InformationReferee's Information
 Koja is being mostly honest.
 He does indeed need mercenaries to train and lead a peasant uprising, but things are not quite as simple as they seem.

-1. Koja’s planet is a hellhole of jungle and swamps.
+1. Koja's planet is a hellhole of jungle and swamps.
 Just surviving there is a hazardous ordeal.
 Fighting a war there will be a nightmare.
-2. There is a primitive indigenous species on the planet who Koja’s peasants have been using as servants – or slaves, depending on who you ask.
+2. There is a primitive indigenous species on the planet who Koja's peasants have been using as servants – or slaves, depending on who you ask.
 The new ruler issued an edict freeing all the indentured servants.